 Establish goals and aspirations that jibe with your innate characteristics.
 Being your best self means playing to your strengths at work and everywhere else.
 You can better discover your strengths and how to use them to reach your goals with CliftonStrengths 34.
-People who know and use their CliftonStrengths are more engaged at work, more productive in their roles, and healthier and happier.
+People who know and use their CliftonStrengths are more engaged at work, have higher performance in their roles, and are healthier and happier.

-- You thrive on social interaction, so don't go it alone.
+- You thrive on social interaction, so don't go it alone (Relator).
 Find the right place and the right people to exercise with, cook with or to serve alongside you in community projects.

 - On the other hand, some people don't flourish in a gym setting with lots of people present.
 If you prefer to exercise solo, start a routine at home instead.

-- You like numbers and metrics, so try charting and tracking outputs like steps, body fat percentage or heart rate.
+- You like numbers and metrics, so try charting and tracking outputs like steps, body fat percentage or heart rate (Analytical).

 - But if you're not a numbers person, that's OK.
 You don't have to force metrics into your health goals.
 The key factor is figuring out what uniquely motivates you -- then staying focused.

-- You're a natural planner, so start blocking time off in your calendar for physical activity.
+- You're a natural planner (Strategic), so start blocking time off in your calendar for physical activity.

 - But if you prefer to have a flexible schedule, you can reinforce your ambitions in other ways.
-For example, if you're highly social, share your goals with a close friend for some accountability.
-Or if you're an achievement-oriented list-maker, write down some "to-do's."
+For example, if you're highly social (Woo), share your goals with a close friend for some accountability (Responsibility).
+Or if you're an achievement-oriented list-maker (Achiever), write down some "to-do's."

-- You're a naturally competitive person, so find ways to compare your performance with others' using rankings and leaderboards (even if it's just in your head).
+- You're a naturally competitive person (Competition), so find ways to compare your performance with others' using rankings and leaderboards (even if it's just in your head).

-- But if comparing yourself to others doesn't light you up, you might be better off tracking your individual achievements and then striving to surpass your own previous benchmarks.
+- But if comparing yourself to others doesn't light you up, you might be better off tracking your individual achievements and then striving to surpass your own previous benchmarks (Maximizer).

-- You tend to pay close attention to details and processes, so set weekly goals and journal about your gains every day -- no matter how large or small they might be.
+- You tend to pay close attention to details and processes (Discipline), so set weekly goals and journal about your gains every day -- no matter how large or small they might be.

-- On the other hand, if you're more of a "big picture" person who always looks at big goals on a far horizon, then set outcome-focused goals to keep your eyes on the prize.
+- On the other hand, if you're more of a "big picture" person who always looks at long term goals on a far horizon (Futuristic), then set specific, outcome-focused goals to keep your eyes on the prize (Focus).

 When you're establishing goals this time around, focus on the total picture of your wellbeing, and go all-in with habits and routines that play to your strengths -- the unique, individual, and powerful ways that you naturally think, feel, and behave.